 The Clarington Cycling Club was formed in the fall of 2013.
 It was granted a license as a not-for-profit corporation in March of 2014.
 The club is centered in the Municipality of Clarington but draws its members from various parts of the Region of Durham.
 Membership is limited to seniors 55 years of age or older who reside in the Durham Region.

 The purpose of the club is to offer seniors the opportunity to cycle safely together in groups.
 Each group follows a planned route that varies from ride to ride.
 Each group has a leader and a sweeper so that no one is left behind.
 The emphasis is on safe riding following the rules laid out in the Highway Traffic Act.
-The hope is that as the riders develop their cycling skills and increase their strength and confidence, riding a bicycle will become part of their regular fitness routine.

 Many of our members are at or near retirement.
 The club offers them an opportunity to socialize with others who are in a similar situation.
 The emphasis is on enjoying the ride, not on getting anywhere quickly.

 The club is an advocate for the use of cycling as an alternative form of transportation.
 Several members of the club have made presentations to the local government on matters related to cycling.
 The club also assists the Municipality in helping to maintain and improve the section of the Waterfront Trail that passes through Clarington.